fug1t1ve/FTSA/README.md

 # FTSA
-financial time series analysis of some stocks using R
+financial time series analysis of GME stock using R